Like an emerald glistening in a velvet blue jewel case, the green peaks of Guam emerge from the surrounding waters of the Western Pacific.

 The terrain of Guam is a startling contrast of limestone plateaus.
 The steep cliffs and narrow coastal shelves in the central and northern parts of the island are wonderful to observe.
 Volcanic hills range up to 204 metres which is the height of Mount Lamlam that is the tallest mountain in the world from below sea level as a result of Guam’s proximity to the Mariana Trench.

-The island’s central offers modern conveniences of suburban living, with restaurants, bars, shopping centers and international class resort hotels fronting the Tumon and Agana Bays.
+Southern Guam features lush jungles and quiet seaside villages.
+The central area of the island has all the modern conveniences of suburban living, with restaurants, bars, shopping centres and international class resort hotels fronting Tumon and Agana Bays.

 Guamanian People & Chamorro Culture

 History and geography have given Guam a vibrant cosmopolitan population of 167,000.

 Guam’s earliest settlers, the Chamorros, who now make up 37% of the population, are thought to have arrived by canoe from South-East Asia, living isolated from the rest of the world as an advanced fishing, horticultural, and hunting society for centuries.

 Asking around, I find a good handful of people have never heard of Guam, Micronesia.
 However, word of its uniqueness is beginning to spread.
 With a 17.1 percent visitor increase between 2015 and 2016, it seems people are starting to take notice.
 It’s no surprise: Guam boasts a rich culture, gorgeous beaches, year-round tropical weather conditions and some of the most hospitable inhabitants in the world.

 Visit beautiful limestone forests unique to Guam and view the indigenous plants, like the pahong, used for its waxy lining and edible seeds that the Chamorro people still use today.